-Table 2.
-Basic AHCI and RAID Definitions
+Table 1.
+Basic AHCI and RAID definitions

-Acronym or term Description

-AHCI Advanced Host Controller Interface, a specification for hardware and software, is a registered interface for SATA, intended to add higher speed, NCQ and other features.
+Acronym or term Description AHCI Advanced Host Controller Interface, a specification for hardware and software, is a register interface for SATA, intended to add higher speed, NCQ and other features.
 ATA Advanced Technology Attachment.
 BIOS Basic Input/Output System, also known as system ROM.
 Chipset Term used to define a collection of integrated components required to make a PC function.

-HDD Hard disk drive

-ICH The Input/Output Controller Hub.
+HDD Hard disk drive ICH The Input/Output Controller Hub.
 This component includes the mass storage controller.
-ICH is part of the Intel Q45 Chipset

-IDE Integrated Drive Electronics

-INF Information file (.inf) used by Microsoft® operating systems that support the Plug & Play feature.
-When installing a driver, this file provides the operating system needed information about driver filenames, driver components, and supported hardware.
+ICH is part of the Intel Q45 Chipset IDE Integrated Drive Electronics INF Information file (.inf) used by Microsoft® operating systems that support the Plug & Play feature.
+When installing a driver, this file provides the operating system needed, information about driver filenames, driver components, and supported hardware.
 Migration Term used to describe the movement of data from one configuration or usage model to another.
 NCQ Native Command Queuing.

-Option ROM Piece or software module inside the System BIOS which provides extended support for a particular piece of hardware.
+OS Operating system Option ROM Piece or software module inside the System BIOS which provides extended support for a particular piece of hardware.
 The RAID Option ROM provides boot support for RAID volumes as well as a user interface for managing and configuring the system's RAID volumes.
 PCH Platform Controller Hub.
 This component includes the mass storage controller.
-PCH is part of the Intel Q57/Q67 chipset

-PCI Peripheral Components Interface.
+PCH is part of the Intel Q87 chipset PCI Peripheral Components Interface.
 PCle PCI express.
 A serial version of PCI.

-PnP Plug and Play

-RAID Redundant Array of Independent Disks.

-ROM Read Only Memory.

-SATA Serial ATA

-Strip Set of data on a single hard drive in a RAID 0 volume.

-Stripe Group of all strips going horizontally across all the hard drive members of a RAID volume.